-The SENS announcement on 02 March 2022 informed shareholders that the SEAM board of directors approved a partially underwritten rights offer of 52 215 180 ordinary shares, in the ratio of 12 new ordinary shares for each existing ordinary share, at a price of R 1 per share.
-The company aims to raise R52,2 million before any costs to assist in paying outstanding creditors and assist SEAM with future acquisitions.
+The ability of the Group and Company to be a going concern is dependent on the success of the rights issue as follows: Shareholders are referred to the various SENS announcements regarding a proposed rights offer by the company.
+Shareholders are advised that the SEAM board of directors approved a fully underwritten rights offer of 52 213 608 ordinary shares, in the ratio of 12 new ordinary shares for each existing ordinary share, at a price of R 1 per share.
+The company aims to raise R52,2 million before any costs.